klaakso/harn-framework/README.md

 [ArangoDB](https://www.arangodb.com/) - "A distributed free and open-source database with a flexible data model for documents, graphs, and key-values.
 Build high performance applications using a convenient SQL-like query language or JavaScript extensions."

 [ReactJS](http://facebook.github.io/react/) - "React abstracts away the DOM from you, giving a simpler programming model and better performance.
 React can also render on the server using Node, and it can power native apps using React Native."

+## How?

+Here are instructions on how to run development instance locally.

+Install [Bower](https://bower.io/) (if you don't have that already)

+    npm install -g bower

+Install project dependencies

+    npm install
+    bower install

+Start server on localhost

+    nodemon server.js

+Point your browser to http://localhost:8000